Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence FCAI and decision 359207), ELLIS Finland, EU Horizon 2020 (European Network of AI Excellence Centres ELISE, grant agreement 951847).
 VYS acknowledges funding from the Finland Fellowship awarded by Aalto University.
-SK acknowledges funding from the UKRI Turing AI World-Leading Researcher Fellowship (EP/W002973/1)..
+SK acknowledges funding from the UKRI Turing AI World-Leading Researcher Fellowship (EP/W002973/1).
 AS and SR acknowledge funding from the Research Council of Finland (grants: 339730 and 362408).
 MS acknowledges funding from AI Hub in Generative Models by Engineering \& Physical Sciences Research Council (EPSRC) with Funding Body Ref: EP/Y028805/1.

-The authors acknowledge the research environment provided by ELLIS Institute Finland, and then CSC -- IT Center for Science, Finland, and the Aalto Science-IT project for computational resources.
+The authors acknowledge the research environment provided by ELLIS Institute Finland, the CSC -- IT Center for Science, Finland, and the Aalto Science-IT project for computational resources.